hyperledger-cacti/cacti/docs/docs/external/getting-started/test-network/overview.md

 3. [Setup with Imported Weaver Components](./setup-packages.md): Import pre-built Weaver components from Github Packages instead of building them locally.
 If you wish to see how Weaver works using pre-tested components and without, choose this option.
 4. [Setup with Imported Dockerized Weaver Components](./setup-packages-docker.md): This is similar to the above option, except with relays and drivers launched in Docker containers rather than in the host.

-After setting up and launching the components, you can initialise the network by following steps in [Ledger Initialization](ledger-initialization.md).
+After setting up and launching the components, you must initialize the network by following steps in [Ledger Initialization](ledger-initialization.md).
 Then you can test the following interoperation modes:
 - [Data Sharing](../interop/data-sharing.md) among Fabric and Corda networks
 - [Asset Exchange](../interop/asset-exchange.md) between Fabric networks